microsoft/aed-rust-learn-content/automated-tests/includes/5-integration-tests.md

 # Write integration tests

-While unit and documentation tests provide concise and specific tests, it is generally a good idea to test our crate as a whole, confirming that many parts of our code work correctly together.
+While unit and documentation tests provide concise and specific tests, it is generally a good idea to test our crate as a whole, confirming that the many parts of our code work correctly together.

 The Rust test suite also has *integration tests* so that we can test our library in the same way any other code would, meaning we can only call functions that are part of our library’s public API.

+What's unique about these tests is that they exist in a separate directory and file, so they can externally test the library code.
 Cargo looks for integration tests in the *tests* directory (next to the *src* directory) and will run each source file in it.

 Lets now write some integration tests by creating a new small project.
 Run the following commands in your terminal: